Charles S. Cohen: Exhibition

-In 2017, Charles S. Cohen spectacularly renovated and reopened one of New York City's movie houses, the historic Quad Cinema in the heart of Greenwich Village, New York City.
-He also in the process of redeveloping the historic Larchmont Playhouse in Westchester County into an arthouse/independent film multiplex and is in the planning stage of redeveloping an arthouse/independent film multiplex in West Palm Beach, Florida.
-In 2017, Cohen's acquisition of the Paris cinema La Pagode, which dates back to 1896, adds to his growing catalogue of arthouse cinemas.
-Mr. Cohen is currently working with the French government on the plans of the restoration of this Parisian landmark.
-In 2018, Charles S. Cohen purchased Landmark Theatres, the nation's largest specialized theater chain dedicated to independent cinema with 252 screens in 27 markets.
+In 2017, Charles S. Cohen renovated and reopened one of New York City's movie houses, the historic Quad Cinema in Greenwich Village.
+He is also in the process of redeveloping the historic Larchmont Playhouse in Westchester County into an arthouse/independent film multiplex and is in the planning stage of redeveloping an arthouse/independent film multiplex in West Palm Beach, Florida.

+In 2017, Cohen acquired the Paris cinema La Pagode, which dates back to 1896.
+Cohen is working with the French government on the plans of the restoration of this Parisian landmark.
+In 2018, Cohen purchased Landmark Theatres, the nation's largest specialized theater chain dedicated to independent cinema with 252 screens in 27 markets.

 On 23 December 2019, he acquired British art-house cinema chain Curzon Cinemas, including the distribution arm Curzon Artificial Eye.

 Other ventures

 From 1991 to 1993 Cohen was a chairman at the Federal Law Enforcement Foundation.
 Cohen has served on the Board of Trustees of the Museum of Contemporary Art, the Cooper Union for the Advancement of Science and Art, the Lighthouse International Theater, the Public Theater, Real Estate Board of New York, the Stella Adler Studio of Acting and the Film Society of Lincoln Center.